bird behind barbed wire

 Hector arrived at the U.S.-Mexico border on February 10, 2020, the eve of the pandemic.
 The journey was grueling, especially due to Hector’s gastroesophageal reflux disease, which caused severe burning in his throat.
 When left untreated, the condition can lead to cancer of the esophagus.
 Soon after his entry, border patrol agents detained Hector and sent him to the Otay Mesa Detention Center, a privately run facility in San Diego, California.

-As COVID-19 surged across the country, including inside immigrant detention centers, Hector spent the first few months of his detention being shuttled from one facility to another.
+As COVID-19 surged across the country, including inside immigration detention centers, Hector spent the first few months of his detention being shuttled from one facility to another.
 None of the passengers on the buses were given masks and they were packed tightly together.
 Hector watched nervously as unmasked people around him on the bus coughed and sneezed in the closed setting.

 Conditions were not any better inside the detention centers.
 Government contractors ignored social distancing protocols and neglected basic sanitation and hygiene practices.
 When people predictably caught the virus, the staff refused to quarantine them.